Trigger events (on)

 A simple trigger event specifies only the name or list of names of workflows it will set off.

-Examples of simple push trigger events
+Example of a simple push trigger event with one workflow

-on: push: my-workflow
+on:

-on: push: - my-workflow
+push: my-workflow

--
+- my-workflow

-on: push: [my-workflow-1, my-workflow-2]
+push: [my-workflow-1, my-workflow-2]

-on: push: - [my-workflow-1, my-workflow-2]
+- [my-workflow-1, my-workflow-2]

 Complex push trigger event